Getting infected by Malware is one of the worst things that could happen to you!

 - Check that the Proxy Server settings are blank

 On a Mac, you can use the following steps to find out if your network is being hijacked.

 - Choose Apple Menu > System Preferences and then click Network

 - Select the network you are using e.g. Ethernet or WiFi

 Check your DNS Settings

 Instead of using a proxy to redirect traffic, malware may change your DNS settings.
-This will also allow hackers to remotely monitor and take control of your computer.
+This will also allow hackers to monitor and take control of your computer remotely.
 You can use the following steps to see if your DNS is being redirected.

 Check your DNS Settings in Windows

 In Windows, you can use the following steps to check your DNS settings.

 - In the taskbar right click your internet connection and click Open Network and Sharing Center